-- 1. Encourage the location of public open spaces and facilities in new developments close to active uses--commercial, community services, employment, and schools. - 2.
+- 1. Encourage the provision of public open spaces and facilities in new developments and locate them close to active uses commercial, community services, employment, and schools. - 2.
 Encourage the provision of pedestrian links between and among commercial properties, community facilities, and nearby residential neighborhoods. - 3.
-Encourage the clear delineation of pedestrian ways in commercial parking lots and other thoroughfares for public use-through the use of landscaping, lighting, signage, contrasting pavement, pavement marking, or other innovative treatments. - 4.
-Encourage the provision of wider-than-required sidewalks in non-residential areas with high levels of pedestrian activity. - 5.
-Incorporate the Crime Prevention through Environmental Design (CPTED) principles of the Prince William County Police Department and be responsive to homeland security issues in site and building designs, to increase user safety and security.
+Encourage the clear delineation of pedestrian ways in commercial parking lots and other thoroughfares for public use through the use of landscaping, lighting, signage, contrasting pavement, pavement marking, or other innovative treatments. - 4.
+Encourage the provision of wider-than-required sidewalks in non-residential areas with high levels of pedestrian activity and ensure that buildings along main streets in town centers are oriented with their fronts adjacent to the sidewalk with parking in the rear.